Elango-Sagravia/presidential/outstatic/content/articles/cop29-the-300-billion-act-of-tokenism.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXe4caO_LRIKA6qJMW_hRrTUkn14cpS2hXXsE38yTuKeSQw6QqJ35EL9-XS16PZjKPykGm-9RjodDuIB0lKiPNyQQDlrsU-9m8pHS8Ucg7KCoL0zEkt2swvltioHDrMQXImnO1280g?key=Vg_W9OPiul62wjpB3mjP2C9i)

-*UN Secretary-General António Guterres addressing the High-Level Dialogue on Loss and Damage at COP29 in Baku, Azerbaijan.
+*source-UN Secretary-General António Guterres addressing the High-Level Dialogue on Loss and Damage at COP29 in Baku, Azerbaijan.
 Source: [https://www.flickr.com/photos/unfccc/albums/](https://www.flickr.com/photos/unfccc/albums/)*

 The issue of loss and damage was a central focus at COP29, with the [Loss and Damage Fund being fully operationalized during the summit.](https://unfccc.int/news/cop29-un-climate-conference-agrees-to-triple-finance-to-developing-countries-protecting-lives-and) Originally established at COP27, the fund is designed to assist developing countries, especially those most vulnerable to climate impacts, in addressing both economic and non-economic losses.
 In addition, the [Warsaw International Mechanism for Loss and Damage (WIM)](https://unfccc.int/topics/adaptation-and-resilience/workstreams/loss-and-damage/warsaw-international-mechanism) was reviewed at COP29, emphasizing coordination and complementarity between the new fund and existing climate policies.
 This review was crucial for streamlining the relationship between new funding mechanisms and ongoing climate actions under the Paris Agreement.